Anchor Vault Program: A Deep Dive into Vault Development

 pub system_program: Program<'info, System>, // The system program responsible for transfers

-function allows users to withdraw funds from the vault back to their accounts.
-However, since the vault is a Program Derived Address (PDA) without a private key, our program needs to sign the transaction on behalf of the vault using new_with_signer
+The withdraw function allows users to withdraw funds from the vault back to their accounts.
+However, since the vault is a Program Derived Address (PDA) without a private key, our program needs to sign the transaction on behalf of the vault using new_with_signer:

 pub fn withdraw(&mut self, amount: u64) -> Result<()> {